SufficientlySecure/offline-calendar/README.md

 # Libraries

-All JAR-Libraries are provided in this repository under "libs", all Android Library projects are under "android-libs".
+All Android Library projects are under "libraries".

 # Coding Style